 Step 1) Download your raw autosomal DNA file and save it to a safe and secure location

-To analyze your DNA data, start by downloading your raw autosomal DNA and save it to a safe location, here are instructions for 23andMe, Ancestry DNA, Family Tree DNA, My Heritage, Genes For Good, Vitagene, or Living DNA.
+To analyze your DNA data, start by downloading your raw autosomal DNA and save it to a safe location.
+Here are instructions to download your raw DNA file from: 23andMe, Ancestry DNA, Family Tree DNA, My Heritage, Genes For Good, Vitagene, and Living DNA.

-Not all DNA tests target the same markers (See Comparison), but most direct to consumer DNA data target several hundred thousand DNA markers, so contain a whole lot of information that you can be used to lean more about yourself.
-While carrying certain genetic markers can increase your risks of addiction and other diseases, by knowing this information will allow you to make better decisions about mitigating these risks in your life.
+Not all DNA tests target the same markers (see comparison), but most direct to consumer DNA data target several hundred thousand DNA markers, so each DNA file contains a lot of information to lean more about yourself.
+While carrying certain genetic markers can increase your risks of addiction and other diseases, the knowledge of this information will allow you to plan to mitigate these risks from your life.